ArcBlock/abtnode-docs/src/node-settings/node-attributes/index.md

 ### Automatic Update Check

-ABT Node can periodically check for an available newer version.
+ABT Node can perform a daily check for an available newer version.
 Optionally, there is a *check for updates* button to verify manually if a newer version is available.

 ABT Node does not perform auto-upgrade.
 An admin user must confirm the upgrade process.